Subaru-PFS/ics_xcuActor/docs/PFS-SPS-PRU020100_Pumping_Control.rst

 At atmosphere, we will not always be able to determine pressures well enough for the differential pressure check to pass.
-So we will often/usually require human judgement and action.
+So we will often require human judgement and action.

-In order for the `gatevalve open` command to actually open the valve,
+In order for the `gatevalve open atAtmosphere` command to actually open the valve,

 - the interlock board must be powered up (`xcu_b1 power on interlock`)
 - the interlock jumper must be installed on Jxxx at the bottom of the piepan
-- all pumps must be *off*.
+- both the roughing and the turbo pumps must be *off*.
 - the pressures *should* be within 30 mbar of each other.

-The 'gatevalve open' command accepts an optional `ok` argument, which overrides the 30 mbar pressure check. [ It also accepts a `reallyforce` argument, which overrides all checks.
-DO NOT SEND THIS unless you are at sea level and have spoken with the Site Engineer in person. ]
+The 'gatevalve open' command accepts an optional `ok` argument, which overrides the 30 mbar pressure check.

 Procedures are important here.
 WE DO NOT KNOW WHAT THE PHYSICAL EFFECTS OF DRIVING THE VALVE THROUGH A PRESSURE OFFSET ARE.